DataSenseiAryan/DataSenseiAryan/README.md

 <summary>A Little More ABout ME!(click to expand)</summary>
 <p align="left">
-<strong> Strong engineering professional with a B.tech focused on Information Technology from AJAY
+<strong> Strong engineering professional pursuing Masters from IIIT Delhi with a B.tech focused on Information Technology from AJAY
 KUMAR GARG ENGINEERING COLLEGE.
 Research-oriented, interested in Machine Learning, skilled in Github, Big Data basics (setup/adminitration), SQL, Linux along with strong theoratical basics in DSA, operating system, and computer networks.
 </strong></p>